annalauraw/Extract-title-cartouches-from-17th-century-atlas-map/README.md

 Extract title cartouches from 17th century atlas maps

 ## Description
 Zentralbibliothek Zürich provides a data set of 17th century [maps from the collection “Magnificent Atlases” with title cartouches](https://opendata.swiss/en/dataset/landkarten-mit-titelkartuschen-aus-der-sammlung-prachtsatlanten).
-These maps contain title cartouches and other figural representations expressing stereotypical views of the represented ethnicities or populations.
+These maps contain title cartouches and other figurative representations that may express stereotypical views about the ethnic or population groups depicted.
 Can you identify and/or extract the image regions containing those representations?
 And maybe even identify the characteristics of the represented stereotypes and put them into context?

 ## Example map
 ![](sample_images/26304207.jpg)